Estuary

 The primary purpose of this dashboard is to gain high-level insights, including average duration and average salary.
 Using this data, the HR team can manage and optimize the workforce more effectively.
 Very simply, the dashboard allows HR to better accommodate employees in future company decisions and promote employee well-being.

-Among the different elements of the dashboard are an area chart (for new employees per year), bar chart (for the number of employees by region), and KPIs (for the number of employees, average salary, average age, and average duration at the company).
+Among the different elements of the dashboard are an area chart (for new employees per year), bar chart (for the number of employees by region), and key performance indicators (for the number of employees, average salary, average age, and average duration at the company).

 7. Email Engagement Analytics Dashboard